willghatch/zsh-megaprompt/README.md

 Configuration
 -------------

-- <code>MEGAPROMPT_STYLES</code> is an associative array of styles to color codes for different parts
+- <code>MEGAPROMPT_STYLES</code> is an associative array of styles to color codes or strings for different parts
 - <code>MEGAPROMPT_KEYMAP_IND</code> is an associative array of keymap names to their indicators
 - <code>MEGAPROMPT_DISPLAY_P</code> is an associative array of display pieces to "true" or "false"
     - <code>git_dirty</code> do you want to be informed when your git repo is dirty?  (note: this may be slow)